mbejan325/Enhanced_Loan_Qualifier_App/README.md

 **Installation Guide**

-***See the "Usage Examples" section for further clarification.***

 To run this application please follow the following steps:
 1)  Clone the repository
 2)  Open up your python CLI and activate the dev environment.
 Python version 3.7.10 needs to be used.
 3)  Navigate to the "Enhanced_Loan_Qualifier_App" folder and run the "code ." command to open VS Code.
 4)  In VS Code select the "app_final.py" file and run the python terminal.
 5)  Enter in the daily rate sheet file and the required information when prompted.
+See "Usage Examples" for clarification on inputs.
 6)  After completing the application, users will be prompted to save their potential loans in a csv file that will appear in the "data" folder.

 **Usage Examples**